DanieleScipioni/Mustache/docs/README.md

 - Windows Universal 10.0

 # Compliance to Mustache specifications
-This implementation is compliant to version 1.1.3 of Mustache specifications (currently this is the last version) available at [https://github.com/mustache/spec](https://github.com/mustache/spec) except for the optional module *lambdas*.
+This implementation is compliant to version 1.1.3 (currently this is the last version) of Mustache specifications except for the optional module *lambdas*.
+Specifications are available at [https://github.com/mustache/spec](https://github.com/mustache/spec).